-- Access to counseling and medical service and assistance in setting up initial appointments. - Imposition of a campus "No-Contact Order" - Rescheduling of exams and assignments. - Providing alternative course completion options. - Change in class schedule, including the ability to drop a course without penalty or to transfer sections. - Change in work schedule or job assignment. - Arranging for class incompletes, a leave of absence, or withdrawal. - Change in campus housing assignment or housing agreement. - Providing alternative campus parking arrangements. - Assistance from University support staff in completing University housing relocation. - Restricting access to certain University facilities, resources, or activities pending resolution of the report. - To the extent practicable, preserving eligibility for academic, athletic, or other scholarships, institution-based financial aid, or program eligibility. - Providing academic support services, such as tutoring. - University-imposed leave or suspension for the Responding Party.
+- Access to counseling and medical service and assistance in setting up initial appointments. - Imposition of a campus "No-Contact Order" serving as notice to both parties that they must not have verbal, electronic, written or third party communication with one another. - Rescheduling of exams and assignments. - Providing alternative course completion options. - Change in class schedule, including the ability to drop a course without penalty or to transfer sections - Change in work schedule or job assignment - Arranging for class incompletes, a leave of absence, or withdrawal - Change in campus housing assignment or housing agreement - Assistance from University support staff in completing University housing relocation - Restricting access to certain University facilities, resources, or activities pending resolution of the report - To the extent practicable, preserving eligibility for academic, athletic, or other scholarships, institution-based financial aid, or program eligibility - Providing academic support services, such as tutoring - University-imposed leave or suspension for the Responding Party jeopardized by the presence on-campus of the Responding Party or the ongoing activity of a student organization whose behavior is in question.

-The University may interim suspend a student or student organization or impose administrative leave on an employee pending the completion of an investigation and resolution, particularly in when in the judgment of the appropriate Deputy Title IX Coordinator, the safety or well-being of any member(s) of the University Community may be jeopardized by the presence on-campus of the Responding Party or the ongoing activity of a student organization whose behavior is in question.
+The University may interim suspend a student or student organization or impose administrative leave on an employee pending the completion of an investigation and resolution, particularly in when in the judgment of the appropriate Deputy Title IX Coordinator, the safety or well-being of any member(s) of the University Community may be